ultrazohm/ultrazohm_sw/docs/source/code_generation/embedded_coder/index.rst

 ``uz_codegen_init(uz_codegen *self)``
  Initialization function for the codegen struct.
- Has to be passed a pointer to an variable of type ``uz_codegen``.
+ Has to be passed a pointer to a variable of type ``uz_codegen``.

 ``uz_codegen_step(uz_codegen *self)``
- Steps the model one time, i.e. all calculations inside the Simulink model are executed once.
+ steps the model one time, i.e., all calculations inside the Simulink model are executed once.
- Has to be passed a pointer to an variable of type ``uz_codegen``.
+ Has to be passed a pointer to a variable of type ``uz_codegen``.

 ::